Skip to main content

 Barcelona, The BioRegion of Catalonia Pavilion

-Biocat, with the support of the Government of Catalonia and the Barcelona City Council, will once again lead the Barcelona, The BioRegion of Catalonia Pavilion for the second consecutive year.
-This flagship space at BIOSPAIN aims to strengthen the visibility and international projection of the most cutting-edge initiatives from Catalonia’s BioRegion.
+Biocat, with the support of the Government of Catalonia and the Barcelona City Council, led for the second consecutive year the Barcelona, The BioRegion of Catalonia Pavilion, a key space within the BIOSPAIN framework aimed at enhancing the visibility and international projection of the most cutting-edge initiatives from the BioRegion of Catalonia.

 Participating startups